THUYimingLi/THUYimingLi.github.io/_pages/about.md

 * 12/2024: I am invited to serve as the SPC for IJCAI 2025.
 * 12/2024: I am invited to serve as an Area Chair for ICML 2025.
 * 10/2024: We won the Champion and the Runner-up at Tracks of Backdoor Trigger Recovery for models and agents of the NeurIPS'24 Competition for LLM and Agent Safety, respectively.
 Congrats and thanks to Yukun Chen and all team members of 'W0r1d 0ne'!
 * 10/2024: One paper about dataset ownership verification is accepted by IEEE TIFS.
 Congrats and thanks to Cheng Wei and all collaborators!
-Its codes will be released soon.
+Its codes have been released.
-* 09/2024: One paper about dataset ownership verification is accepted by NeurIPS.
-Congrats to Junfeng Guo and thanks to all collaborators!
-Its codes will be released soon.